lsharir/resume/README.md

 For the AngularJS application I configured a webpack build.

 For the Angular2, I tried using angular-cli (due to the simplistic nature of this app).
-But think I prefer configuring a wepback build in the future.
+But think I prefer configuring a webpack build in the future.

 [ng2]: http://angular.io